 With fast continuous shooting, up to 8K video frame rates, high ISO and a live monitor with the possibility of overlaying histograms and gridlines on top of any video or image – mirrorless processing certainly trumps the DSLR.
-That said, the experience and trustworthiness of long-standing camera technology can’t be substituted, and the DSLR has the advantage of a reliable battery life coupled with tried and tested quality.
+That said, the experience and trustworthiness of long-standing camera technology can’t be substituted, and the DSLR has the advantage of a longer battery life coupled with tried and tested quality.

-As with most technology, both types of cameras come down in price as newer, more efficient models are released.
-However, we know this is likely to happen far more frequently with mirrorless cameras than with DSLRs.
+As with most technology, both types of cameras see their prices reduce as newer, more efficient models are released.
+However, we know this is likely to happen far more frequently with mirrorless cameras than with DSLRs, as fewer new models of the older technology are being released.
 Professional-level cameras tend to sit around the same price bracket anyway – with little difference between the types.

 Lenses are often the largest expense of cameras and you'll likely find that mirrorless lenses are more expensive.
 Unfortunately, there's a smaller pre-owned market for them which keeps the MSRP high.